2004–05 Manchester United F.C. season: FA Cup

 The draw for the FA Cup third round took place on 9 December 2004, and Manchester United were given a home tie with Conference National side Exeter City.
 The game, played on 8 January 2005, ended 0–0, with Exeter producing a magnificent rearguard action to earn a deserved draw.
 United fielded a weakened side, but Conference Exeter matched the FA Cup holders to set up a lucrative replay.
 Exeter's former United apprentice Andy Taylor tested goalkeeper Tim Howard and fired a free-kick narrowly off target.
 United threatened after the break, with substitute Paul Scholes firing only inches wide deep into injury time.

 For the replay, played on 19 January, United travelled to the south coast to face Exeter in the replay.
 United won 2–0 to spare their blushes, end brave Exeter's resistance, and set up a home tie against Middlesbrough in the Fourth Round.
 Cristiano Ronaldo scored the opener, slipping the ball between Paul Jones' legs after just nine minutes.
 United wasted a host of chances to make it safe as Jones made some great saves, but Wayne Rooney put the tie beyond doubt late on with a cool finish.
 Exeter had chances of their own, Sean Devine twice volleying wide and Andy Taylor forcing Tim Howard to save.

 Manchester United marched into the fifth round with a 3–0 win against Middlesbrough at Old Trafford on 29 January.
 John O'Shea put the defending champions in front after 10 minutes from close range.
-Wayne Rooney then brilliantly lobbed Mark Schwarzer from fully 40 yards after 67 minutes to double United's lead, before firing home a stunning volley with nine minutes left.
+Wayne Rooney then brilliantly lobbed Mark Schwarzer from 40 yards after 67 minutes to double United's lead, before firing home a stunning volley with nine minutes left.
 Boro's best chance came after 31 minutes, but Roy Carroll dived to save well at the feet of Boudewijn Zenden from only eight yards.

 In the fifth round, Manchester United were paired with fellow FA Premier League side Everton.
 The game, played on 19 February 2005 at Goodison Park, ended as a 2–0 win for the Red Devils.
 The game saw Wayne Rooney start for United against his boyhood club.
 Rooney received a hostile reception, but goals in each half from Quinton Fortune and Cristiano Ronaldo silenced the jeers at Goodison Park.
 Fortune headed home after 23 minutes before Ronaldo scored when Nigel Martyn parried Paul Scholes' free-kick.
 Marcus Bent missed Everton's best chance when Roy Carroll, who was later struck by a missile, saved at his feet.